Sustainable Learning Framework

-Sustainable Learning refers to educational practices that contribute to a continually evolving, healthy learning ecosystem in which knowledge is co-created and shared in a community.
+The Sustainable Learning Framework is a set of disciplines and practices that contribute to a continually evolving, healthy learning ecosystem where knowledge is co-created and shared in community.

 Learning design is driven by a teaching philosophy, a clear purpose, evidence-informed methods, and authentic assessment.